 Call volume x qualified intent x average value x recovery lift

-• Monthly tenant no heat, weak heat, thermostat, and owner-update calls
+• Monthly tenant no heat, weak heat, thermostat, owner update, vendor access, and after-hours calls

 • Share that needs staff review, vendor dispatch, documented callback, or resident update